 Section 1.
 Upon the dissolution of the corporation, assets shall be distributed for one or more exempt purposes within the meaning of section 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future federal tax code, or shall be distributed to the federal government, or to a state or local government, for a public purpose.
 Any such assets not so disposed of shall be disposed of by a Court of Competent Jurisdiction of the county in which the principal office of the corporation is then located, exclusively for such purposes or to such organization or organizations, as said Court shall determine, which are organized and operated exclusively for such purposes.

 ARTICLE VIII – COMMITTEES

 Section 1.
 The Board of Directors shall appoint all committees.
 There term of office shall be as deemed necessary but no longer than for a period of one year.
-The President shall at his sole discretion appoint a chairman to each committee.
+The board will approve and appoint a chairman to each committee.